Program Analysis (G6017)

 - the lower bound for a problem.

-Generic Design Paradigms
+Part 2: Generic Design Paradigms

-In the second part of the module, you consider four of the most important methods used as the basis for algorithm design:
+You’ll study four of the most important methods used as the basis for algorithm design:

 - greedy methods